 Rachel Carson was born and grew up on a farm in Pennsylvania.
 She dreamed of becoming a writer, and had her first story published in St. Nicholas when she was 10.
 She attended high school in Parnassas, Pennsylvania.

 Rachel Carson's father died in 1935, and she supported and lived with her mother from that time.
-In 1937 Rachel Carson's sister died, and her two daughters moved in with Rachel and her mother.
+In 1937 her sister died, and the sister's two daughters moved in with Rachel and her mother.

 Some of Carson's energies went into more family matters.
 In 1956, one of her nieces died, and Rachel adopted her niece's son.
 And in 1958, her mother died, leaving the son in Rachel's sole care.
-Rachel Carson never married.
+She never married.

 After Silent Spring: